Skip to content

 Confirm the wet-weather seated capacity, not the outdoor maximum

-Outdoor maximums are marketing numbers; wet-weather seated indoor capacity is the operational truth.
+Outdoor maximums are fair-weather numbers; the wet-weather seated indoor capacity is the one that holds on the day.
 The Plan B space is what you need to see and walk through.
 If the wet-weather capacity is below your guest count, you do not have the venue you think you have.

 Frequently asked questions